• Online Services

 FEE STRUCTURE

-Includes permit processing, SWMP review, Initial inspections and all Routine Inspections for the length of project
+Includes document review and processing, Initial inspections and all Routine Inspections for the length of project.

-Initial and Routine Inspection are included in the Standard Fee.
-When an operator falls out of compliance and a re-inspection of a non-compliant site is needed, a $75 fee for each follow-up inspection will be applied.
-After the compliant finding is resolved, future routine inspections will carry no charge as they are included in the Standard Fee.
+Initial and Routine Inspections are included in the Initial Standard Fee.
+When an operator falls out of compliance and a re-inspection of a non-compliant site is needed, a $125 fee for each subsequent follow-up inspection will be applied.
+After the non-compliant finding is resolved, future routine inspections will carry no charge as they are included in the Standard Fee.

-Nonpayment of re-inspection fee will prevent the final release of the permit.
+Nonpayment of re-inspection fees will prevent the final release of the permit.

 Stormwater quality requirements for post-construction are important to protect long-term water quality due to development and redevelopment.
 Post-construction controls (also known as BMPs or Permanent BMPs) are required for sites disturbing one acre or greater.
 Pueblo County is working on a Guidance for Post-Construction Stormwater Management document and a Post-Construction Checklist.